logzio/logz-docs/_source/logzio_collections/_log-sources/azure-blob.md

   -  azure
 ---

-Deploy this integration to forward logs from your Azure Blob Storage to your Logz.io account using an automated deployment process.
+Deploy this integration to forward logs from your Azure Blob Storage account to Logz.io using an automated deployment process.
+You have the option to either connect to an existing Blob storage account or create a new one.
+You can also [update the parameters for an existing integration](#update-params).

 ## Architecture overview

-You have the option to either connect to an existing Blob storage account or create a new one.
-Either way, the following services are created when you deploy this integration:
+The following services are created when you deploy this integration:

 * Serverless Function App
 * Application Insights